iliketrainz98/ffsounddetails/index.md

 ## Top Tips:
 - Keep the mixer app up throughout the gig
 - Be careful not to adjust someone else's in ear mix by accident!
-This is done if you select one of the busses e.g. `Tom` by accident.
+This is done if you select one of the mixes e.g. `Tom` by accident.
 Tap on the bus again e.g. `Tom` to **return to the L/R main mix**. *Note: the mix you are editing is always shown on the top left of the app*.
 - If running short on time, you **need to prioritise what to get working through the sounddesk**.
 Stuff down the bottom of the list is 'nice to have's'.
 It's worth making sure the essentials work and sound good before trying anything else In order this is:
   1. Vocal Mic
   2. Keys